Muhammed-Esmail/Masroofy/README.md

 # Masroofy
 ## Overview
-The purpose of this software is to provide an easy-use, offline, manual micro-budgeting mobile application designed specifically for Egyptian students and young adults.
+The purpose of this software is to provide an easy-use, offline, manual micro-budgeting web application designed specifically for Egyptian students and young adults.
 It helps replace traditional tracking methods like physical notebooks or basic note app.

 ## Team
 | Student Name | Student ID |